Costello1329/cpp-interns-2020/hw5_geometry/readme.md

   - Default constructor
   - Vectors must be comparable using operators `==` and `!=`
-  - Addition and subtraction of vectors must be supported, as well as multiplication and division of a vector by a `double` scalar
+  - Addition and subtraction of vectors must be supported, as well as multiplication and division of a vector by a `double` scalar;
+    unary plus and minus too.
   - Method `length()` that returns the magnitude of a vector

 - Also some out-of-class functions which operate on vectors: